Gail’s Short Presentations

 Things I Wish I’d Known BEFORE Selling My First Book

 Successful hybrid author Gail Carriger covers concepts and terms that established authors and book industry professionals use all the time, but that you might not actually completely understand.
 She reviews current industry standards and expectations of authors.
 She will help you determine which path is best for your book and career: traditional publishing, self publishing, or a hybrid of the two.
 She’ll cover the 4 things she believes EVERY author should have set up online BEFORE their first book launches into the world.

 Branding Basics for Fiction Authors

 What does it mean to be a brand as an author?
-How is that different from just writing and publishing a book?
+How is that different from simply writing and publishing a book?
 Why is it important to know about branding ahead of time?
 How do you figure out your brand and why should you?
 What are some best practices for authors coping with this complex identity and online world?
-Miss Gail will discuss exactly how to build am author brand that encourages reader loyalty.
+Gail will discuss exactly how to build an author brand that encourages reader loyalty.

 Social Media for Fiction Authors

 How to Give Good Newsletter

-Miss Gail discusses how to find and hold onto an audience of loyal readers with a monthly newsletter.
+Gail Carriger discusses how to find and hold onto an audience of loyal readers with a monthly newsletter.
 Gail’s popular Chirrup has 14k+ subscribers with an open rate of 55-65% and click throughs of 15-20%.
 What does that mean and why is that very good for an author?
-Find out that and more in this presentation on how to encourage sign ups and produce a newsletter that keeps readers happy and coming back for more – so you don’t loose eyeballs between books.
+Find out that and more in this presentation on how to encourage sign ups organically and produce a newsletter that keeps readers happy and coming back for more – so you don’t loose eyeballs between books.

 Blogging for Fiction Authors

 Why should a fiction author have a blog at all, is it useful if you don’t write nonfiction?
-What are some issues and concerns around blogging unique to fiction writers?
+What are some issues and concerns around blogging that are unique to fiction writers?
 Tips and tricks for creating a useful, brand expanding, informative blog for your fans and readers.
-Data around blog retention and effectiveness in actually selling books.
+Data around blog retention, SEO, and effectiveness in actually selling books.

 Uploading, Keyword & Meta Data Tips & Tricks for Self Publishing